Simple tilts of length hearts and simple-minded mutation: Silting and cosilting simple-minded collections

 \subsection{Finite bisilting SMCs are preserved under mutation}

 It is natural to ask if mutation of a bisilting SMC is always defined and whether the bisilting property is preserved.
-The main result of this section asserts that this is the case.
+The main result of this section asserts that this is the case for finite SMCs.

 \begin{theorem} Let $\sD$ be a Hom-finite, Krull--Schmidt, $\kk$-linear triangulated category.
 Suppose $\smfull$ is a finite SMC and $\smsub \subseteq \smfull$. \begin{enumerate} \item If $\smfull$ is cosilting then $\rsmsn{n}{\smsub}{\smfull}$ is also a cosilting SMC for each $n \in \bN$. \item If $\smfull$ is silting then $\lsmsn{n}{\smsub}{\smfull}$ is also a silting SMC for each $n \in \bN$. \end{enumerate} \end{theorem}